KeysonRaphael/Viewers/docs/latest/viewer/internationalization.md

 ### Using outside of OHIF viewer

-OHIF Viewer already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside OHIF Viewer will share this same provider at the end, you don't need to set new providers at all.
+mConnect Viewer already sets a main [I18nextProvider](https://react.i18next.com/latest/i18nextprovider) connected to the shared i18n instance from `@ohif/i18n`, all extensions inside mConnect Viewer will share this same provider at the end, you don't need to set new providers at all.